Is 5G home internet good for gaming?

 Latency is the time it takes for a packet of information to travel over a network, and it’s critical in online gaming.
 While 5G offers lower latency than the older 4G and 3G technologies, fluctuations and spikes occur frequently.
 The factors causing these spikes include:

-Latency fluctuation disrupts real-time interaction in multiplayer first-person shooter games like Call of Duty or esports competitions.
+Latency fluctuation disrupts real-time gameplay, especially in multiplayer first-person shooter games like Call of Duty or in esports competitions.

 Lower priority than cell users

-5G network providers prioritize cell phone service users over home internet users during peak usage hours when network demand is high.
-As active users increase, some Reddit users report that network providers throttle 5G internet to ensure mobile phone users maintain faster and more reliable connections.
+5G fixed wireless network providers prioritize cell phone service users over home internet users during peak usage hours when network demand is high.
+For instance, one Reddit user reported their 5G home internet being throttled after heavy data use, even outside peak hours, to ensure mobile phone users maintain faster and more reliable connections.

 5G home internet deprioritization is part of network management to ensure an even allocation of network resources.
 However, it can come at a price for gamers relying on a stable internet connection.